Skip to main content

 Set how far in advance to create it

-The Creates Before field tells the system how many days before the due date to create the task.
-This gives your team advance notice.For example, if the task is due on Monday and you set this to 2 days, the task appears in the system on Saturday.
+The Creates Before field sets how many days before the due date the task is created — for example, if the task is due on Monday and you set this to 2 days, it appears on your dashboard on Saturday.

-For daily tasks, set this to 0 or 1 so they appear on the day (or the day before).
+For daily tasks, set this to 0 or 1.
 For weekly tasks, 1–2 days is usually enough.

 5